stouffer/EvoGeoModules/manuscript/manuscript.md

 nor (ii) whether or not this variability is related to changes in the amount of phylogenetic signal that can be detected locally.

 In this manuscript, we analyze a large dataset of over 300 species of mamallian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
-Using a Procrustean approach to quantify the strength of coevolutionary signal [@balb13], we show that locally sampled communities rarely show strong evidence of coevolution despite the fact that the overall system does at the continental scale.
-We then provide evidence to support the conclusion that the amount of coevoluationary signal within a local community is predictable based on the importance of interactions for coevolutions in the *regional* network.
-We finally show that the contribution of these interactions to coevolution is invariant across scales, and is unrelated to their tendency to vary across space.
-These results suggest that the key unit at which coevolution ought to be studied is the interaction rather than the complex networks they form, and this is true even at large taxonomical and spatial scales.
+Using a Procrustean approach to quantify the strength of mathcing between host and parasite trees [@balb13], we show that locally sampled communities rarely show strong matching despite the fact that the overall system does at the continental scale.
+We then provide evidence to support the conclusion that the amount of phylogenetic matching within a local community is predictable based on the importance of interactions in the *regional* network.
+We finally show that the contribution of these interactions to phylogenetic matching is invariant across scales, and is unrelated to their tendency to vary across space.
+The lack of co-phylogenetic structure in local communities suggest that, while interactions are undeniably important for community assembly, they might be less so than abiotic factors.

 # Methods